Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

-Since $\Hol$ is a locally biholomorphic map, $\BB$ is also a half-dimensional closed holomorphic submanifold.
-Note that, we have a fixed-point-free biholomorphic involution of $\BB$ by switching the order of $C$ and $D$.
-Then, indeed, the quasi-Fuchsian space $\QF$ is holomorphically identified with two connected components of $\BB$, which are identified by the envolution (Lemma \ref{ProjectiveQuasiFuchsianManifold}).
-Every connected component of $ (\PP \sqcup \PP^\ast )^2$ contains at least one component of $\BB$ which does not corresponds to $\QF$ (see Lemma \ref{ComponentsOfProjectiveQuasifuchsianSpace}).
+Let us denote this space by $\BB$ for appreciation of the work of Bers.
+Since $\Hol$ is locally biholomorphic, $\BB$ is also a half-dimensional closed holomorphic submanifold.
+The map switching the order of $C$ and $D$ is a fixed-point-free biholomorphic involution of $\BB$.
+Then, the quasi-Fuchsian space $\QF$ is biholomorphically identified with two connected components of $\BB$, which are identified by this involution (Lemma \ref{OpenAndClosed}).
+Every connected component of $ (\PP \sqcup \PP^\ast )^2$ contains at least one component of $\BB$ which does not correspond to $\QF$ (see Lemma \ref{ComponentsOfProjectiveQuasifuchsianSpace}).